Child Care Options:

 - Email their office at email@example.com.
 To best meet your needs please enter “Child Care Referrals” in the subject line and let them know your address and/or zip code, age of child(ren), and hours care is needed.
 You will receive a referral list via your email within a day.

-- Access the online referral services by clicking on the "Begin Child Care Search".
+- Access the online referral services by clicking on the "Find Child Care".

 - This is the main resource designated by state licensing for finding openings at licensed small family home centers and large Child Development Centers.